Melbourne International Comedy Festival

-The Melbourne International Comedy Festival (MICF) is the largest stand-alone comedy festival and the second-largest international comedy festival in the world.
-Established in 1987, it takes place annually in Melbourne over four weeks, typically starting in March and running through to April.
+The Melbourne International Comedy Festival (MICF) is the largest stand-alone comedy festival and the largest international comedy festival in the world.
+First held in 1987, it takes place annually in Melbourne over four weeks, typically starting in March and running through to April.
 The Melbourne Town Hall has served as the festival hub, but performances are held in many venues throughout the city.